“Her story is one of the very saddest Hollywood has ever known in its history of many tragedies” – Louella Parsons, 1950

 June 21, 1969: Judy had a difficult time sleeping the night from June 20th into June 21st, even with barbituates.
 Biographer Anne Edwards (who worked with Mickey Deans on the final draft of his book about Judy) claimed that Judy had taken a heavy dose of Nembutal.
 She was very restless and still awake when the postman came at 8:00 in the morning.
 She went down to collect the mail ut didn’t bother to read it.
 Judy wrote Deans a note, as he was asleep, leaving it on the television set.
 The note talked only about where Judy had placed their mail, that she was going to have some food, and, after that, she was going to bed.

 Saturday, June 21, 1969, was spent as a quiet day at home.
 Deans said they listened to their favorite records, and he played the piano for Judy, taping “some of her favorite numbers.
 I still have the tapes, and I can feel when I listen to them, the intensity of Judy listening as I played them for her.
 Her voice comes through clearly: ‘Great-groovy-brilliant, darling …'” These tapes are not known to have surfaced.
-According to one fan’s written report, Deans was apparently big on taping Judy, he had been known to be “taping candid conversations between Judy and others at private practice.”
+According to one fan’s written report, Deans was apparently big on taping Judy, he had been known to be “taping candid conversations between Judy and others as private practice.”

 Deans said he was suffering from a sore throat this day, and that Dr. Traherne had sent over some penicillin tablets for him.
 They had planned, with Matthew West, to see Danny LaRue’s closing nite, but decided that Matthew should go on his own.
-Later in the day, Philip Roberge, a 29-year-old American friend of Deans, who had said in the “Daily Sketch” to be a “close friend,” and someone who assisted Deans in his “recording and show business deals” (who Deans said “has a theatrical agency”), dropped by.”
-As, by they, Judy “felt a little ill too,” Deans says Phillip offered to fix dinner; Judy claimed she had eaten earlier, which is doubtful if she wasn’t feeling well, and hadn’t slept well the night before.
+Later in the day, Philip Roberge, a 29-year-old American friend of Deans, who had said in the “Daily Sketch” to be a “close friend,” and someone who assisted Deans in his “recording and show business deals” (who Deans said “has a theatrical agency”), “dropped by.”
+As, by then, Judy “felt a little ill too,” Deans says Phillip offered to fix dinner; Judy claimed she had eaten earlier, which is doubtful if she wasn’t feeling well, and hadn’t slept well the night before.
 She excused herself and went upstairs to bed.
 Deans says Phillip “broiled hamburgers, and [we] ate as they watched the television documentary ‘The Royal Family.’
 He left before midnight, and I went to our bedroom.
 Judy was still awake.”

 Deans said he didn’t think it would be wise to sleep in the same bed, as his throat was very sore.
 Judy apparently pointed to her own throat, and laughed, with Deans getting into bed with her.
 Deans does not mention that Matthew West had called from the theater during intermission and had spoken with Judy.
-Matthews has said that Judy and Deans were going back with him to his country home the following day (where Judy had stayed the first week in April).
+West has said that Judy and Deans were going back with him to his country home the following day (where Judy had stayed the first week in April).
 Matthew would be the last person to talk with Judy Garland, and he told Garland historian Scott Schechter during an interview that Judy “was not panicky.
 She had a lot to live for – including three great big reasons to live: Liza, Lorna, and Joe.
 She sounded happy and serene, and rather mellow.”

 In David Shipman’s controversial biography “Judy Garland: The Secret Life of an American Legend,” published in the United States in 1993, Shipman claims that after watching the television documentary (as noted above) “Deans and Garland bean another of their interminable quarrels, during which Garland ran screaming into the street, waking neighbors.
 Deans left the house . . .
 Sonia Roy, the wife of the dance band leader, Harry Roy, later claimed that she was visited by Garland on the evening of June 21.
 Garland told the Roys that she intended to kill herself.
 The Roys tried to talk her out of it, and believed they had succeeded . . .
 When Deans returned, he thought Garland was sleeping.
 A transatlantic telephone call at 10:40 a.m.
 London time woke him.”
 Deans makes no mention of any of Shipman’s claims, although much of what Shipman wrote has been deemed controversial and unsubstantiated by those who were around Judy at the time.

 There have also been unsubstantiated rumors among Garland fans that Deans was one for taking late-night walks without Judy, in a park near their mews cottage, and that Deans had only just returned home at the time of the 10:40 a.m. phone call.
-Matthew West tole Schechter that Judy told him that Deans was home, upstairs in bed with a sore throat.
+Matthew West told biographer Scott Schechter that Judy told him that Deans was home, upstairs in bed with a sore throat.
 It was noted that in the summer of 1980 when Deans overdosed – though not lethally – he was reported by the press at the time to have been living over a garage in a Hamptons, New York home with a young male lover and that he was currently believed to be running a gay bar in Dayton, Ohio.
 “The New York Post” reported in November 1995 that he was seen in a New York City Greenwich Village gay bar, Julius, “sporting gold chains and a potbelly.”
 There have also been questions raised about the strength of the medication Judy was taking during the week, including the unfounded rumors that she may not have known she was taking medication that was double the strength of her normal dosage.
 According to a new-wire service report, reprinted in the July 11, 1969, issue of “Life Magazine,” there had been meditation (barbituates) “prescribed on Thursday, June 19, 1965, 25 tablets, found half-empty, and on Saturday, June 21, a bottle of 100 – found unopened.”

 Although a clear and precise picture has yet to be painted of Judy’s final hours (and probably never will be), at some time during the very early morning hours of June 22, 1969, sometime between 2:30-4:40 a.m., Judy Garland passed away.